Start your pain-free journey today!

 The calf is the big muscle on the back of your lower leg and like the hamstring muscle, it crosses behind the knee joint.
 When you tear your meniscus the calf muscle becomes tight.
 Not only does this restrict your knee mobility, but it also can cause a limp.
 Stretching out the calf will increase your knee mobility and help to get rid of any limp.

-How to perform the calf stretch with a strap.
+How to perform the calf stretch with a strap exercise for a torn meniscus.

 Start by lying on your back with your leg straight and the strap around the ball of your foot.
 Keep your knee straight and pull your foot and toes back toward you by pulling on the strap.
 Once you feel the stretch in the back of your leg, hold it for 20 seconds and repeat 5 times.